View the Peak District Wedding Gallery

 Peak District Wedding Photography | Katy & Joe

-Love Brings Hope
+Love Brings Hope in the Peaks

-After previously planning a full day affair with over 100 friends and family they settled for a rather unusual day.
+After previously planning a full-day affair with over 100 friends and family they settled for a rather unusual day.
 It involved getting married in the morning at Newcastle-Under-Lyme Registry Office before heading back to Katy’s parents for a spot of afternoon tea in the garden before once again separating ways again to meet for a blessing at Little Longstone Chapel at Monsal Head in the Peak District.
 Their original church wouldn’t marry them so this was the best way they could keep some form of Christian ceremony within their day.
 Following their service, we took portraits amongst the beautiful landscape at Monsal Valley and Curbar Edge.
-Even with Boris’ last-minute announcement to try and scupper their plans they still managed to make the most of their wedding day and had an absolute riot.
+Even with Boris’ last-minute announcement to try and scupper their plans they still managed to make the most of their Peak District wedding day and had an absolute riot.

 Back in the Peak District Photographing a Wedding

 Living just under an hour away from this most beautiful part of central England I take any chance I can get to walk up there or shoot and engagement shoots and every so often I’m lucky enough to shoot a wedding here.
 I loved being a part of Katy & Joe’s intimate wedding plans and would love to do it again.
 I often venture further afield to photograph weddings and I don’t charge for the pleasure.
 I find it incredibly exciting actually and really relish the opportunity to shoot within a new space and a new wedding adventure.